pilot-js/seedo/README.md

   - [Pixel Match](https://github.com/mapbox/pixelmatch)
 - Database model and api route unit tests
 - ESLint and Prettier to keep clean code practices
-- Testing using Jest and Supertest
+- Unit test routes and db models using Jest and Supertest
 - Continuous Integration using Circle CI with unit tests
 - Deployed on Heroku